Rayiumir/WP-Mixitup/README.md

 # WP-Mixitup-Portfolio
-Create a portfolio or gallery using the mixitupJS library in WordPress
+Create a portfolio or gallery using the mixitupJS library At WordPress